 Some types of debts are better than others are.
 Consider the following types of debt and their affect on your credit score.

-Credit cards are a toss up because they can be very beneficial to your credit score, but they also can make it easy to take on a lot of debt.
+Credit cards are a toss-up because they can be very beneficial to your credit score, but they also can make it easy to take on a lot of debt — even too much.
 Plus, credit cards have high interest rates and are rather easy to get.
 Even worse are credit cards with low credit limits, since they do not prove your ability to manage a large amount of debt.
 Be careful when choosing a credit card.
-Make sure you can pay off the balance each month, and get a card that has excellent rewards so they can help you maintain a healthy credit profile.
-Here is a good list of great credit cards for 2017.
+Make sure you can pay off the balance each month, and get a card that has excellent perks and rewards so they can help you maintain a healthy credit profile.
+Here is a good list of the best credit cards for 2019.

 These types of loans are the absolute worst for your credit score.
 They basically say that you cannot manage to get a standard loan, so you are resorting to these less-than-optimal loans.
 These include payday loans and store financing in some cases.
 Avoid these loans at all costs.